mastodon/mastodon/CONTRIBUTING.md

 ### Size and Scope

-Our team time is limited and PRs making large sprawling unsolicited changes are unlikely to get any response at all.
+Our time is limited and PRs making large, unsolicited changes are unlikely to get a response.
+Changes which link to an existing confirmed issue, or which come from a "help wanted" issue or other request are more likely to be reviewed.

-The smaller and more narrowly focused the changes in a Pull Request are, the easier they are to review and hopefully merge.
-If your change only makes sense in some larger context of future ongoing work, note that in the description, but still aim to keep each distinct PR to a "smallest viable change" chunk of work.
+The smaller and more narrowly focused the changes in a PR are, the easier they are to review and potentially merge.
+If the change only makes sense in some larger context of future ongoing work, note that in the description, but still aim to keep each distinct PR to a "smallest viable change" chunk of work.

 ### Description of Changes